-What is medical billing and coding?
+What is medical billing & reimbursement?

 The healthcare industry is a diverse occupational field, with so many clinical and administrative career paths to choose from.
 If you have always wanted to pursue a healthcare career but prefer to work in an office environment, a career as a Medical Billing and Reimbursement Specialist can be the perfect career path.